ArneVogel/twitch-rechat-download/README.md

 # twitch_rechat_download
-Small script for downloading rechat from a twitch vod.
+Small script written in go for downloading the chat from a twitch vod.

 "go get github.com/ArneVogel/twitch_rechat_download/"
 and